LaylBongers/Subterran/README.md

 ### Getting Started

-The simplest way to get Subterran is to install the [Subterran.Toolkit NuGet package](https://www.nuget.org/packages/Subterran.Toolbox/) into your project.
+The simplest way to get Subterran is to install the [Subterran.Toolbox NuGet package](https://www.nuget.org/packages/Subterran.Toolbox/) into your project.
 Alternatively, you can download binaries from [AppVeyor](https://ci.appveyor.com/project/LaylConway/subterran/build/artifacts).

 Go to the [Getting Started](https://github.com/LaylConway/Subterran/wiki/Getting-Started) guide on the wiki to learn how to use Subterran.